 What’s the park’s best kept secret?

-One of paths less travelled in the park is the RSL walk, which begins at the historic Japanese cherry plantation that was planted from 1922 as a memorial to soldiers who served in World War I.
+One of paths less travelled in the park is the RSL walk, which begins at the historic Japanese cherry plantation that was planted from 1922 as a memorial to soldiers who served in the First World War.

-The trail meanders through Sparkes Gully and finishes at the sequoia plantation, which was planted in 1962 as a memorial to Australian and American forces who served in World War II and Korea.
+The trail meanders through Sparkes Gully and finishes at the sequoia plantation, which was planted in 1962 as a memorial to Australian and American forces who served in the Second World War and Korea.